MarCodesM/PandaProtection/README.md

 - Make sure you have a webcam connected

 Once all three steps are completed, you will be able to run the program without any issues.

+*Program has been tested and ran on a Windows 10 machine using an external camera*